 Metro: Maubert-Mutualité (Line 10)

 Tel: +33 (0) 1 44 41 52 50

 Sights and Attractions Nearby

 Some Tips for Your Visit

 The museum is laid out in chronological order and begins with a bang-- or a stabbing, as it were-- documenting the assassination of King Henry IV in May 1610 by François Ravaillac on a Parisian street, along with the tortures Ravaillac suffered before succumbing to his death an hour later.

-The open police registry reveals elaborate French script that can easily be mistaken for a a book of poetry rather than an account of murder.
+The open police registry reveals elaborate French script that can easily be mistaken for a book of poetry rather than an account of the murder.

 Behind the next wall sits a replica of a guillotine, with the actual blade used during the Revolution on Place de Gréve (now the Place de l'Hotel de Ville where City Hall stands) enclosed in a glass case beside it.
 The blade weighs close to 20 pounds.
 Documents of the creation of the Commune of Paris follow, along with an eye-catching book written by J.F.N Dusaulchoy describing the agony that took place at the old prison (now a train station) at Saint Lazare under the leadership of despotic revolutionary leader Robespierre.

 In order to bring an end to the instability within the police force during the early years of the Revolution, Napoleon Bonaparte established the role of the Préfet de Police in 1880.